-As of June 30, 2024, the Company had interest rate caps that were fair valued using Level 2 inputs.
+As of September 30, 2024, the Company had interest rate caps that were fair valued using Level 2 inputs.
 In addition, the Company applies a credit valuation adjustment to reflect credit risk which is calculated based on credit default swaps.
 To the extent that the Company's net exposure under a specific master agreement is an asset, the Company utilizes the counterparty's default swap rate.
 If the net exposure under a specific master agreement is a liability, the Company utilizes a default swap rate comparable to Ecovyst.
-The credit valuation adjustment is added to the discounted fair value to reflect the exit price that a market participant would be willing to pay for the Company's assets.
+The credit valuation adjustment is added to the discounted fair value to reflect the exit price that a market participant would be willing to receive to assume the Company's liabilities or that a market participant would be willing to pay for the Company's assets.